nicomarr/scholaris/README.md

-    I have access to 1 PDF file on the local computer:

-    * jci.insight.144499.v2.pdf
+    I can provide information from a single PDF file named `jci.insight.144499.v2.pdf`.
+Would you like me to help with anything specific within that document?

 By setting `show_progress=True`, you can see the step-by-step progress of the fuction calling.
 This includes the tool choice, selected